Simon Bluestone, Board Treasurer

-Bev Perry, Board Secretary
+Bev Perry, Executive Director & Board Secretary

-Mark Pisano, Board President
+Mark Pisano, Senior Advisor & Board President

-Mark Pisano is the Senior Advisor and President of the Southwest Megaregion Alliance.
+Mark Pisano is the Senior Advisor and President of the Infrastructure Funding Alliance.
 He is also a Professor of Practice of Public Administration in USC’s Sol Price School of Public Policy.
 As the Co-Chair of the Infrastructure Working Group of CA Forward, he was involved in the development of the Enhanced Infrastructure Financing District legislation (SB628).
 Mark is also Chair of the National Academy of Public Administration Working Group on Infrastructure and Co-Chair of the NAPA Federal System Standing Panel.
 He is Co-Chair of America 2050, a national organization dedicated to developing the third century growth strategy for America.